 - Start a Chapter

 Online Membership Leads to 500 Percent Increase

-The Beta Mu Zeta Chapter, at Sierra College in California, grew from 68 members in 2009 to 423 in 2010, earning five Pinnacle Scholarships and becoming one of the most engaged organizations on campus.
-The chapter now participates in regional and international meetings and programs as well.
+The Beta Mu Zeta Chapter at Sierra College in California grew from 68 members in 2009 to 423 in 2010, earning five Pinnacle Scholarships and becoming one of the most engaged organizations on campus.
+The increased membership led to increased engagement as well, as the chapter began participating in regional and international meetings and programs.

 "What a wonderful opportunity," Kattman said.
 "We did not allow online acceptance before that time.
 That has definitely caused a great increase in membership acceptance and serious reduction in my workload.
 I was processing all paper applications by hand every weekend!"

 The increase in membership also boosted student success for Sierra students, Kattman said, including one member who was named a 2011 Hites Transfer Scholar and another who served as the Nevada/California Regional President.
 More members sought leadership roles, and the chapter began hosting Competitive Edge and CollegeFish.org workshops for new members.
 The increased membership also led to an increased visibility on campus.